fugue/fregot/examples/demo/tutorial_walkthrough.md

     evalRefArg: cannot index array with a string

-In this case, that means the policy references an array incorrectly.
+In this case, that means the policy is referencing an array incorrectly.
 There's something wrong with this syntax:

     input.resource_changes.change.after.ami